mildgrim/sensu-slack-handler/README.md

 Flags:
   -c, --channel string                The channel to post messages to (default "#general") -t, --description-template string   The Slack notification output template, in Golang text/template format (default "{{ .Check.Output }}")
-  -h, --help                          help for sensu-slack-handler -i, --icon-url string               A URL to an image to use as the user avatar (default "https://www.sensu.io/img/sensu-logo.png")
+  -h, --help                          help for sensu-teams-handler -i, --icon-url string               A URL to an image to use as the user avatar (default "https://www.sensu.io/img/sensu-logo.png")
   -u, --username string               The username that messages will be sent as (default "sensu") -w, --webhook-url string            The webhook url to send messages to